Thick and creamy pumpkin oatmeal – a super healthy breakfast recipe that tastes like homemade pumpkin pie!

 Healthy Pumpkin Oatmeal

-This classic pumpkin oatmeal recipe needs just 5 ingredients.
+This classic pumpkin breakfast recipe needs just 5 ingredients.

 Plus it’s packed with wholesome nutrition and will keep you full for hours!

-The quick recipe serves one, or it’s also easy to scale up if you want to feed a family or meal prep for the week.
+The quick recipe serves one, or it’s also easy to scale up if you want to feed an entire family or meal prep on Sunday for the week.

 Pumpkin Pie Oatmeal Add-In Ideas